-At the helm of the SFPA is an Authority with three members, including the Chair.
+At the helm of the SFPA is an Authority which currently has one member.
+Two Authority members positions are currently vacant.
 Authority members are appointed as full-time employees under fixed-term contracts.

 Similar to some other state bodies, the SFPA does not have a non-executive board.